Content

 Cash flow surplus

-cash flow liquidity gap
+Cash flow liquidity gap

 3 Areas of direct cash flow calculation

-A - Cash flow from operating activities (operating cash flow)
+A - The operating cash flow

 B - Cash flow from investing activities

-C - Cash flow from financing activities (cash flow from financing activities)
+C - Cash flow from financing activities

 What is the best thing to do with free cash flow?